9:00am-7:00pm EST | M-F

 You must always keep in mind that the prohibited transaction rules serve a dual purpose.
 The first is to encourage you to accumulate your retirement funds.
 However, it also prevents individuals from taking advantage of tax benefits for personal investments.

 A self-directed IRA provides unlimited investment opportunities.
 However, if you don’t follow the rules, this may lead to severe taxation or the disqualification of the IRA.

 Another key point is that the IRS doesn’t tell you what you can invest in – only what you can’t invest in.
 Rather than looking at self-directed IRA allowable investments, it’s much easier to review the excluded investments in a self-directed IRA account.
 A helpful tip is to figure out what you want to invest in, and then consult with a tax-attorney or certified public accountant (CPA) to determine if they fall under the excluded investments.
-These include:

 A Roth IRA and a Traditional IRA are virtually the same in that they are subject to the same rules.
 Tax reporting requirements are also the same.
-A Roth IRA, however, is post-tax.
+A Roth IRA, however, is after-tax.
 In other words, you pay your taxes now.
 Therefore, all the money you make on your profits are tax-free.

 Meet with an IRA specialist at IRA Financial Group today.
 We’ll help you set up your Self-Directed IRA with Checkbook Control.